Zekromaster/MensaUnisaTelegramBot/README.md

 early), you might use the `TIME_OFFSET` variable, specifying the number of hours to add to the current time.
 It supports negative numbers.

-`MEAL`: The bot, by default, sends both dinner and lunch.
-If you need to only send one of these, you might use the `MEAL` environment variable.
-0 for Lunch, 1 for Dinner.
+`MEAL`: The bot, by default, sends the lunch menu.
+If you want to explicitly mark what menu to send, you might use the `MEAL` environment variable, setting it to 0 for Lunch, 1 for Dinner.
+(Setting it to 0 or any value other than 1 currently matches default behaviour, but default behaviour will not be guaranteed forever and it's highly suggested you explicitly mark the meal you intend to send).

 ## Dockerfile
 You may run this through Docker by mounting a volume to `/adisurc` (or passing your own `DATADIR`